Workers and universities at odds as labor movements unfold on Maryland campuses

 “There are other people in the PhD program, and what if they want to have kids?”
 Perkey said.
 “The parental leave policy is six weeks.”

 She added, “we don’t have protections against unemployment.”
-And although she is paid for 20 hours of work each week, she usually works four-times that amount.
+And although she is paid for 20 hours of work each week, she usually works four times that amount.

 Perkey said she’s fortunate to have a supervisor who is understanding, but not everyone is as lucky.